Payment Gateways

 Oops!
 Something went wrong while submitting the form.

-This often leads to innovators running into limits on their ability to adapt siloed solutions to suit their specific business and technical needs.
+This often leads to innovators running into limits on their ability to adopt siloed solutions to suit their specific business and technical needs.
 This paper explores how innovative, fast-growing companies rely on multiple payment gateways to support their unique and changing payments requirements.

-Payments Support a Great Customer Experience
+A Multiple Payment Platform Supports a Great Customer Experience

 As a result of these challenges, fast-growth companies connect their applications to multiple gateways to facilitate both business and technical innovation.
 Let's take a look at several of the key reasons for using multiple payment gateways in more detail.